multiparty/jiff/README.md

 For examples on how to use an extension, see out the following files:

-1. `index-bignumber.js`: using the server with the bignumbers module.
+1. `demos/sum-fixed/server.js`: using the server with the Node bignumber.js module.
-2. `tests/mocha-bignumber`: test suite for the bignumber module in nodejs.
-3. `demos/sum-fixed/sum-fixed.html`: using fixed point arithmetic module in the browser.
+3. `demos/sum-fixed/client.html`: using fixed point arithmetic extension in the browser.
-4. `demos/sum-fixed/sum-fixed.html`: using fixed point arithmetic in nodejs.
+2. `tests/mocha-bignumber`: test suite of usage with the Node bignumber.js module.

 Run the bignumber test suite in the following way:
 ```javascript